LauraB90/Question-B/README.md

 # Questionnere B

+(if having trouble downloading it, it is also here https://github.com/LauraB90/Question-B.git)

 1st download as a zip file

-2nd run test cases on machine.
+2nd run test cases.

 #steps
 1. code to sum everything together.